Modern portfolio theory: Criticisms

 Contrarian investors and value investors typically do not subscribe to Modern Portfolio Theory.
 One objection is that the MPT relies on the efficient-market hypothesis and uses fluctuations in share price as a substitute for risk.
 Sir John Templeton believed in diversification as a concept, but also felt the theoretical foundations of MPT were questionable, and concluded (as described by a biographer): "the notion that building portfolios on the basis of unreliable and irrelevant statistical inputs, such as historical volatility, was doomed to failure."

 A few studies have argued that "naive diversification", splitting capital equally among available investment options, might have advantages over MPT in some situations.

-When applied to certain universes of assets, the Markowitz model has been identified by academics to be inadequate due to its susceptibility to model instability which may arise, for example, among a universe of highly correlated assets.
+Daniel Peris’s objection to Modern Portfolio Theory is both substantive and historical.
+He argues MPT emerged in the 1950s as an innovative and important response to a genuine problem: how to think systematically about portfolio risk and diversification in the wake of the Great Depression.
+But he also argues its intellectual foundations were products of the particular academic climate of the 1950s and ’60s, which have subsequently hardened into an orthodoxy.
+As a historian, he is especially interested the development of MPT which is generally ignored by practitioners, but bears traces of broader postwar intellectual currents, including the period’s enthusiasm for systems thinking and the idea complex human activities could be reduced to quasi-scientific or mathematical formulae.
+Peris questions whether those assumptions remain appropriate for investing decades later.
+More fundamentally, he argues MPT's statistical treatment of risk and return turns stocks into abstract price series rather than ownership interests in businesses, encouraging investors to focus on volatility, correlations, diversification, and total price return, rather than focusing on the underlying companies’ economics and the cash they distribute to owners via dividends.
+He therefore favors a business-owner framework centered on cash returns on cash invested, arguing that dividends provide an observable connection between an investor's capital and the productive businesses that capital owns.

 Extensions

 Since MPT's introduction in 1952, many attempts have been made to improve the model, especially by using more realistic assumptions.

 Post-modern portfolio theory extends MPT by adopting non-normally distributed, asymmetric, and fat-tailed measures of risk.
 This helps with some of these problems, but not others.

 Black–Litterman model optimization is an extension of unconstrained Markowitz optimization that incorporates relative and absolute 'views' on inputs of risk and returns from.

 The model is also extended by assuming that expected returns are uncertain, and the correlation matrix in this case can differ from the correlation matrix between returns.